Thomson (unit)

 The thomson (symbol: Th) is a unit that has appeared infrequently in scientific literature relating to the field of mass spectrometry as a unit of mass-to-charge ratio.
-The unit was proposed by Cooks and Rockwood naming it in honour of J. J. Thomson who measured the mass-to-charge ratio of electrons and ions.
+The unit was proposed by R. Graham Cooks and Alan L. Rockwood naming it in honour of J. J. Thomson who measured the mass-to-charge ratio of electrons and ions.